-Political Science 101

-Political Science 113 or History 171A-171B or History 173A-173B will be accepted as substitutes for this requirement.
+Political Science 101: Political Science 113 or 152 or History 1714-171B or 173A-173B will be accepted as substitutes for this requirement.

-Education

-A minimum of 12 units in education is required and a maximum of 18 units will be counted toward the degree.
+Education: A minimum of 6 units in education is required and a maximum of 18 units will be counted toward the degree.
 The courses in education for the minimum requirement must be chosen from the following list:

 Ed.
-1, Introductory Principles (lower division elective); Ed.
 121, Principles of Secondary Education; Ed.
 106, Philosophy of Education; Ed.
 107, History of Education; Ed.
-108, Educational Measurements; Ed.
-109, Educational Administration and Supervision; Ed.
-137, Comparative Education; Ed.
+137, Comparative Education cation; Ed.
 130, Educational Psychology; Ed.
 140, Elementary Educational Statistics; Psychology 102, Genetic Psychology.